-3 fun decoration ideas to spruce up your home this Christmas
+3 fun decoration ideas for your home this Christmas

 1. The Dining Area

 I think we can all agree that dinner is one of the best parts of Christmas day.
-Although we may not be able to have a normal Christmas dinner with all the family this year due to COVID-19, try not to let this dampen the spirit of Christmas!
 There are many enjoyable ways to decorate your dining table this year; napkins, place mats, a candle which melts down the days until Christmas, maybe even Christmas themed salt & pepper if you are feeling extra festive!

 Another absolute necessity for the dining area are the Christmas crackers, I mean is it really Christmas if you don’t open a cracker which contains a paper hat, a tiny novelty notepad and a joke which is so awful that it’s funny?